neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 !listing /tutorials/pebble_1/pebble.udf language=cpp

 Here, we only use the `UDF_Setup` function to set initial conditions (to the same values we applied as our inlet boundary conditions).
-NekRS stores velocity as `nrs->U` (all three components are packed one after another, with each "slice" of length `nrs->fieldOffset`).
+NekRS stores the various solution components on the host as

+- `nrs->U` is velocity (all three components are packed one after another, with each "slice" of length `nrs->fieldOffset`)
+- `nrs->P` is pressure
-Pressure is represented as `nrs->P`, and the passive scalars (of which our problem only has one, i.e. temperature) are stored in `nrs->cds->S` (packed sequentially one after another, each of length `nrs->cds->fieldOffset[i]`).
+- `nrs->cds->S` are the passive scalars (packed sequentially one after another, each of length `nrs->cds->fieldOffset[i]`)

+Our problem only has one passive scalar (temperature).
+You will have additional passive scalars if doing [!ac](RANS) modeling (e.g. $k$ and $\tau$ would be passive scalars) or if you have additional conservation equations for mass transport, etc.
 We apply the initial condition by looping over all the elements in the mesh, and in each element for all the [!ac](GLL) points.

 ## Execution and Postprocessing